COVID-19 (Coronavirus) Updates For Our Partner Agencies

 Please report any significant increases in food program utilization to the Agency Relations Department as soon as possible.

 If you have a need for volunteers at your partner agency site, the Food Bank is able to refer potential volunteers to you though our website.
-To post your opportunities, please contact Matthew Monaco, Community Engagement Coordinator, here.
+To post your opportunities, please contact Mallory Michaels, Volunteer Coordinator, here.

 All of our partner agencies are important to us; we will respond as we are able to with the information that we have.
 Please check the Food Bank’s website for important service information and continue to follow the guidelines of the Central Disease Control (CDC) and your local health department.